ricardovsilva/rbulls-and-cows/README.md

 With all installed, run tests to ensure that code that you downloaded works (no one test should fail):
 > $ rake

+Now is time to start game:
+> $ ruby game.rb

+Enjoy!

+## Changing language of guesser
+Guesser looks to a file named sanitized-dictionary.txt, it's inside dictionaries folder.
+You can put any file, at any language, inside that folder with that name.
+But, that file should contains one word per line and only words with four unique letters, and I know, it would be very laborious to do this.

+For that purpose, I developed a script that will receive an input text file with words and sanitize that for you.
+For more details run:
+> $ ruby tools/dictionary_sanitizer.rb -h

+An usage example is:
+> $ ruby tools/dictionary_sanitizer.rb -f dictionaries/english-words-full.txt -o dictionaries/sanitized-dictionary.txt -rtrue